 The Retirement Commissioner has a lead role promoting and publishing information and education about retirement villages.
 It has a broad monitoring role of the Act, is responsible for putting together a list of suitable people to hear disputes and has oversight of the disputes process.

-The Commission for Financial Capability can be contacted on (09) 356 0052 or retirement.villages@cffc.govt.nz
+Te Ara Ahunga Ora Retirement Commission can be contacted on (09) 356 0052 or rv@retirement.govt.nz

-The Registrar of Retirement Villages
+♂ The Registrar of Retirement Villages

 The Registrar of Retirement Villages has the following functions.